2024 Submission Guidelines

 • Context: Provide a sentence or two about the larger issues, events, time period, or population within which the presented work is considered.

-• Relation to theme: Each OHA conference has a theme, described in detail in the call for papers posted on the OHA website.
+• Relation to theme: Each OHA conference has a theme, described in detail in the call for proposals posted on the OHA website.
 There is always considerable leeway within the stated theme for presentation subjects, and Conference Committees give careful consideration to all proposals.
 However, relating your proposal to the conference theme can be beneficial.

 • Oral history component: The most important criterion for OHA proposals is a clear connection to some aspect of oral history.